Environment

 High efficiency HVAC systems

-As we progress through our cloud transformation journey, we are also taking steps to more efficiently manage our remaining onsite data centers, such as optimizing our HVAC systems and implementing cold aisle containment processes.
+As we near the completion of our cloud transformation, we are also taking steps to more efficiently manage our remaining onsite data centers, such as optimizing our HVAC systems and implementing cold aisle containment processes.

 Space Utilization Initiatives

 As we review our physical office space requirements around the world, we have established space utilization standards and metrics and invested in technology and workspaces that help reduce our space needs while encouraging employee collaboration and productivity.
-Maximizing the efficiency of our office spaces and reducing our overall footprint will help Equifax deliver on our decarbonization commitments.
+Maximizing the efficiency of our office spaces and reducing our overall footprint is expected to help Equifax deliver on our decarbonization commitments.

 Responsive Image